-Pros and Cons of Animated Educational Videos (Based on science)
+Pros and Cons of Animation in Education (Based on Science)

-Animated educational videos (or Educational animations) are animations produced for fostering learning purposes.
-Something needs clarifying here.
-The Animations mentioned in this post is nothing like twirling bullets or fancy transitions in your instructional slides.
+However, something needs clarifying here.
+The animation mentioned in this post is nothing like twirling bullets or fancy transitions in your instructional slides.
 They are animated videos that act as visual supporting tools for your courses.
-They visualize textual materials and help learners better understand complicated or abstract concepts.
+Understanding how to create eLearning videos with effective animation can help visualize textual materials and aid learners in better grasping complicated or abstract concepts.

-This article will reveal both advantages and potential disadvantages of using an animated educational video.
+This article will reveal both the pros and cons of animation in education.
 These are:

 Advantages of educational animationDisadvantages of educational animation